Samsung Galaxy S23 Ultra vs Google Pixel 9

 Which one is better?

-The Samsung Galaxy S23 Ultra is the better buy for most people - its 200MP camera crushes the Pixel 9's 50MP.
-That said, grab the Google Pixel 9 if you want a lighter device at 7.0oz, making it easier to carry around daily.
+The Samsung Galaxy S23 Ultra is the better buy for most people - its 200MP camera blows away the Pixel 9's 50MP.
+That said, grab the Pixel 9 if you want a lighter phone at 7.0oz and prefer a more manageable size.

 Who should buy each?

-Choose the Google Pixel 9 if: you prefer a lighter phone, want a compact design for one-handed use, or value long-term software support with 7 years of updates.
+Choose the Google Pixel 9 if: you prefer a compact design that fits easily in your pocket, want a bright display for outdoor use, or value long software support with 7 years of updates.

 Conclusion